gramineproject/gramine/Documentation/index.rst

 - :doc:`Install Gramine<quickstart>` - Install the official Gramine packages
   from the repository of your operating system.
 - :doc:`Set up the environment<environment-setup>` - Set up the Gramine
-  environment to work with or without SGX and prepare a signing key.
+  environment to work with or without SGX and prepare a signing key (only for SGX).
 - :doc:`Run a sample application<run-sample-application>` - Run a sample
   application to ensure your environment is running correctly.